-All child protection records are clearly marked as such and are kept securely locked on the premises and/or within Bromcom, the nominated persons are responsible, accountable, documented and are identifiable within our setting for total security.
+All child protection records are clearly marked as such and are kept securely within CPOMS.
+The nominated persons are responsible, accountable, documented and are identifiable within our setting for total security.
 Also, procedures are in place when a member of staff leaves the setting or is on long term sick leave for their access to cease.
 Withdrawal of child protection records from our setting by staff will be noted and signed for, as will files released to professionals.